Self-stabilizing exchange-mediated spin transport: Results

-\textbf{Behavior without dipolar interaction.} At first, we investigate the case of omitted dipolar interaction by enforcing zero dipole fields in our simulations and introducing an artificial easy-plane anisotropy $K_{\mathrm{u}}=-10$\,kJ\,m\textsuperscript{-3} approximating the shape anisotropy of a thin film \cite{Kravchuk2018, Takei2014}.
+\textbf{Behavior without dipolar interaction.} At first, we investigate the case of omitted dipolar interaction by enforcing zero dipole fields in our simulations and introducing an artificial easy-plane anisotropy $K_{\mathrm{u}}=-10$\,kJ\,m\textsuperscript{-3} approximating the shape anisotropy of a thin film \cite{Kravchuk2018, Takei2014, barsukovfielddep}.
 For each current value, the simulations are carried out until steady state or dynamic equilibrium is reached.
 In Fig.~\ref{fig1}a, a snapshot of magnetization is shown for the steady state at a current density $j=10^{11}$\,A\,m\textsuperscript{-2} in the spin injector.
-The magnetization presents continuous 2$\pi$-rotations in the film plane, characteristic of the spin superfluid state \cite{Sonin2010}.
-The superfluid velocity is defined as $u(x)=-\nabla \phi(x)$, where $\phi$ is the azimuthal angle of magnetization \cite{Sonin2010, Takei2014} and the order parameter.
-Figure~\ref{fig1}b shows the initial velocities $u_0$ (calculated in the vicinity of the injector region) as a function of the current density.
+The magnetization exhibits continuous 2$\pi$-rotations in the film plane, characteristic of the EMS state \cite{Sonin2010}.
+The EMS velocity is defined as $u(x)=-\nabla \phi(x)$, where $\phi$ is the azimuthal angle of magnetization \cite{Sonin2010, Takei2014} (it is also the local order parameter of the EMS state).
+Figure~\ref{fig1}b shows the initial velocities $u_0$ (calculated in the vicinity of the injector region as described in Appendix) as a function of the current density.
 Three distinct regimes can be identified as indicated in the figure:

 \textit{Regime I}.
-At low current densities, the superfluid velocity linearly increases with the increasing current density, in good agreement with analytical predictions of Ref.~\cite{Upadhyaya2017}.
-The superfluid velocity decreases smoothly and slowly with increasing distance from the spin injector (Fig.\,\ref{fig1}c).
+At low current densities, the EMS velocity increases linearly with increasing current density, in good agreement with analytical predictions of Ref.~\cite{Upadhyaya2017}.
+The EMS velocity decreases smoothly and slowly with increasing distance from the spin injector (Fig.\,\ref{fig1}c).
 At the spin sink, it decreases more rapidly and reaches zero value.
-The longitudinal spin density $n=m_z$ (equal to the polar component of the normalized magnetization) \cite{Iacocca2017a} is well below 0.5 (Supplementary Figure~1).
+The longitudinal spin density $n=m_z$ (equal to the polar component of the normalized magnetization) \cite{Iacocca2017a} is well below 0.5.

-{\textit{Regime II}.} At the first critical current density $j_\mathrm{crit}^{(1)}$, the superfluid starts to exhibit oscillations in real space, as shown in Fig.\,\ref{fig1}d.
-The superfluid velocity is calculated by averaging out these oscillations.
-The initial velocity shows a notable drop at the first critical current (Fig.\,1b).
+{\textit{Regime II}.} At the first critical current density $j_\mathrm{crit}^{(1)}$, the EMS starts to exhibit oscillations in real space, as shown in Fig.\,\ref{fig1}d.
+The initial EMS velocity is calculated by averaging out these oscillations.
+It shows a notable drop at the first critical current (Fig.\,1b).
 Underneath the injector, the magnetization is partially tilted out of the film plane by the spin current.
 Outside of the injector region, the longitudinal spin density remains $n<0.5$.